kuldeep562/kuldeep562/README.md

 | **OCR Lab Automation** | OpenCV, Python | Automates extraction of lab reports from images |
 | **Speech-to-Text + Summary Generator** | Whisper, NLP | Multilingual transcription with real-time summarization |

-> 🎬 *GIFs or screenshots of projects can be added here for animation & visual impact.*

 ---

 ### 🧾 Explore My GitHub